GranbyConsulting/c31-samples/tagwrite/readme.txt

 PS: The answer.htm file contains the answer to the exercise for the reader referenced in the default.htm file.
-You could even you further and create AJAX updates of the displayed data using a similar mechanism...
+You could go even further and create AJAX updates of the displayed data using a similar mechanism...